notshi/dquery/dquery.md

 **Run Query**
 View results in the browser.
-*If queries are complex, this can slow down the browser.*
+*Please limit your results!
+If queries are complex, this can slow down the browser.*

 **Browse Activities**
 View results in d-portal.